siderolabs/omni-docs/content/docs/how-to-guides/how-to-create-a-hybrid-cluster/index.md

 ---
-title: How to Create a Hybrid Cluster
+title: Create a Hybrid Cluster
 description: "A guide on how to create a hybrid cluster."
 date: 2022-10-29T09:33:42-07:00
 draft: false